nkurunziza-saddy/dukora/README.md

 ## 🚀 Getting Started

-Follow these steps to get a local instance of Quantura up and running.
+Follow these steps to get a local instance of Dukora up and running.

 ### Prerequisites